atif09/PaperLink/README.md

 # PaperLink

-A modern academic research platform for discovering, analyzing, and organizing scholarly papers with intelligent categorization, interactive citation networks, and personal library management—no signup required.
+A modern academic research platform for discovering, analyzing, and organizing scholarly papers with intelligent categorization, interactive citation networks, and personal library management.

 ## Overview